olvlvl/composer-attribute-collector/README.md

 #### Features

 - Zero configuration.
+- No reflection.
 - No impact on performance.
-- No dependency (except Composer for course).
+- No dependency (except Composer of course).
-- A unique interface to get attribute targets.
+- A single interface to get attribute targets.
+- A single interface to class attributes.